awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-cluster-auto-scaling-console.md

-# Tutorial: Using Cluster Auto Scaling with the AWS Management Console<a name="tutorial-cluster-auto-scaling-console"></a>
+# Tutorial: Using cluster auto scaling with the AWS Management Console<a name="tutorial-cluster-auto-scaling-console"></a>

 Amazon ECS cluster auto scaling can be set up and configured using the AWS Management Console, AWS CLI, or Amazon ECS API\.

 This tutorial walks you through creating the resources for cluster auto scaling using the AWS Management Console\.
 Where resources require a name, we will use the prefix `ConsoleTutorial` to ensure they all have unique names and to make them easy to locate\.

-For an AWS CLI tutorial, see [Tutorial: Using Cluster Auto Scaling with the AWS CLI](tutorial-cluster-auto-scaling-cli.md)\.
+For an AWS CLI tutorial, see [Tutorial: Using cluster auto scaling with the AWS CLI](tutorial-cluster-auto-scaling-cli.md)\.

 **Topics**
 + [Prerequisites](#console-tutorial-prereqs)